 - Please consider these precautions when practising Plough Pose.
 Avoid the pose or seek a qualified, experienced yoga teacher to help you if you have:

 - Shoulder issues

-- Recent surgery or inflammation in your head region (for example ears, eyes, nose, etc.),
+- Recent surgery or inflammation in your head region (e.g. ears, eyes, nose, etc.)

 - Arthritis and osteoporosis